This page is optimized for smartphone display in Landscape Mode

 but according to the measure of the rule which God has distributed to us, a measure to reach even unto you.

-¶Complement Paul was more concerned with reaching out to the regions beyond Corinth than trying to permanently dominate that Assembly (10:14 - 18)
+¶Complement (C) Paul was more concerned with reaching out to the regions beyond Corinth than trying to permanently dominate that Assembly (10:14 - 18)

-10:14For we do not stretch ourselves beyond our measure, as though we did not reach to you: for we have come as far as to you also in preaching the Gospel of Christ:
+C 10:14For we do not stretch ourselves beyond our measure, as though we did not reach to you:

 10:15not boasting of things without our measure, that is, of other men’s labors;